2021 Applications are now closed.

 2021 Student Showcase

-2021's JaxbyJax Student Showcase will feature the work of talented Jacksonville students from Douglas Anderson, UNF, and FSCJ.
-Creative Writing Teacher Tiffany Melanson and Adjunct Professor Darlyn Finch Kuhn will work with the selected students to provide an literary experience.
+2021's JaxbyJax Student Showcase will feature the work of talented Jacksonville students from the Literacy Alliance of Northeast Florida, Douglas Anderson, UNF, and FSCJ.
+Creative Writing Teacher Tiffany Melanson and Adjunct Professor Darlyn Finch Kuhn will work with the selected students to provide a great literary experience.

 2021 Book Signing